What is Anti-Money Laundering?

 Anti-Money Laundering (AML) refers to the laws, regulations, and procedures designed to prevent criminals from disguising illegally obtained funds as legitimate income through the financial system.

-Anti-Money Laundering -- usually shortened to AML -- is the collective term for the laws, regulations, and procedures that exist to stop criminals from disguising the origins of illegally obtained money.
-The basic idea is simple: if someone makes money through crime (drug trafficking, fraud, tax evasion, corruption, or any number of other offences), they need to find a way to make that money look legitimate before they can spend it freely.
-That process of cleaning dirty money is called money laundering, and AML rules are designed to detect and prevent it.
+Anti-Money Laundering -- usually just AML -- is the catch-all term for the laws, rules and procedures that exist to stop criminals dressing up dirty money as legitimate income.
+The idea behind it is simple.
+If someone earns money through crime -- drug trafficking, fraud, tax evasion, corruption, take your pick -- they need to make it look clean before they can spend it openly.
+That cleaning process is money laundering, and AML is what's meant to catch and prevent it.

-The scale of the problem is enormous.
-Global estimates suggest that between two and five percent of global GDP is laundered each year -- that is somewhere between 800 billion and 2 trillion US dollars.
-No country is immune, and the payments industry sits right at the centre of the challenge because moving money is, by definition, what money launderers need to do.
+The scale is staggering.
+Estimates put the amount laundered globally at two to five percent of world GDP every year -- somewhere between 800 billion and 2 trillion US dollars.
+Nowhere is immune, and payments sit right in the firing line, because moving money around is exactly what a launderer has to do.

 Placement

-This is the first step -- getting the cash into the financial system.
-It might involve depositing large amounts of cash in small increments to avoid detection (known as "smurfing" or "structuring"), using cash-intensive businesses like restaurants or car washes to mingle illegal funds with legitimate revenue, or purchasing high-value goods like jewellery or property with cash.
+Getting the cash into the financial system.
+That might mean depositing it in small chunks to stay under the radar (called "smurfing" or "structuring"), running it through cash-heavy businesses like restaurants or car washes to mix it with real takings, or buying high-value things -- jewellery, property -- outright with cash.

 Layering

-Once the money is in the financial system, the launderer creates layers of transactions to distance it from its criminal origin.
-This could involve transferring funds between multiple accounts in different countries, converting money into different currencies, investing in financial instruments, or routing payments through shell companies.
-The goal is to create such a complex trail that investigators cannot trace the money back to its source.
+Now the money's in the system, the launderer piles on transactions to put distance between it and the crime: moving funds between accounts in different countries, switching currencies, buying financial instruments, routing payments through shell companies.
+The point is to make the trail so tangled that nobody can follow it back to the source.

 Integration

-In the UK, AML regulation is governed by several pieces of legislation and enforced by multiple bodies:
+In the UK, AML regulation rests on several pieces of legislation and is enforced by more than one body:

-• The Proceeds of Crime Act 2002 (POCA) -- makes money laundering a criminal offence and gives law enforcement powers to seize criminal assets
+• The Proceeds of Crime Act 2002 (POCA) -- makes money laundering a criminal offence and lets law enforcement seize criminal assets

-• The Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017 (MLR 2017) -- sets out the obligations that businesses must follow to prevent money laundering
+• The Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017 (MLR 2017) -- sets out what businesses must do to prevent it

-• The Terrorism Act 2000 -- covers the financing of terrorism, which is closely linked to money laundering
+• The Terrorism Act 2000 -- covers terrorist financing, which is closely tied to laundering

-• The Sanctions and Anti-Money Laundering Act 2018 -- gives the UK government powers to impose sanctions and update AML regulations
+• The Sanctions and Anti-Money Laundering Act 2018 -- gives the government powers to impose sanctions and update the rules

-The Financial Conduct Authority (FCA) supervises AML compliance for financial services firms, while HM Revenue and Customs (HMRC) oversees compliance for other regulated sectors like estate agents and accountants.
-Businesses that fail to comply can face criminal prosecution, regulatory fines, and the loss of their licence to operate.
+The Financial Conduct Authority (FCA) supervises AML for financial services firms, while HMRC covers other regulated sectors like estate agents and accountants.
+Fall short and you're looking at criminal prosecution, regulatory fines, and potentially losing your licence to trade.

-If your business is in a regulated sector -- and payment services are firmly in that category -- you have specific AML obligations.
-These are not optional, and ignorance is not a defence.
-The core requirements include:
+If you're in a regulated sector -- and payment services very much are -- you've got specific AML duties.
+They're not optional, and "I didn't know" won't get you off the hook.
+The core ones:

 Customer Due Diligence (CDD)

-You must verify the identity of your customers before establishing a business relationship or carrying out a significant transaction.
-This is closely related to Know Your Customer (KYC) and typically involves checking identity documents, verifying addresses, and understanding the nature of the customer's business.
-For higher-risk customers, enhanced due diligence (EDD) is required, which means more thorough checks and ongoing monitoring.
+You have to verify who your customers are before you start doing business or run a significant transaction.
+It's closely tied to Know Your Customer (KYC) -- checking ID, confirming addresses, understanding what the customer actually does.
+For higher-risk customers you go further with enhanced due diligence (EDD): deeper checks and ongoing monitoring.

-AML compliance is not a one-off exercise.
-You must continuously monitor your customer relationships and transactions for suspicious activity.
-This means watching for unusual patterns -- large transactions that do not fit the customer's profile, frequent transfers to high-risk jurisdictions, or sudden changes in transaction behaviour.
+This isn't a tick-box you do once.
+You have to keep an eye on customer relationships and transactions for anything suspicious -- large payments that don't fit the customer's profile, frequent transfers to high-risk countries, sudden shifts in behaviour.

 Suspicious Activity Reports (SARs)